-- 6.1 Glamorgan Gwent Archaeological Trust advises that there is unlikely to be any adverse archaeological impact.
-There is no need for archaeological mitigation, however, should construction works encounter archaeological remains then the developer should contact GGAT. - 6.2 Natural Resources Wales considers the risk of tidal flooding to be minimal as the site is protected by the Cardiff Bay Barrage.
-NRW has no adverse comments. - 6.3 Wales and West utilities have submitted a plan of their pipelines which is not below the proposed building.
+- 6.1 GGAT advises that there is unlikely to be any adverse archaeological impact.
+There is no need for archaeological mitigation, however, should construction works encounter archaeological remains then the developer should contact GGAT. - 6.2 NRW considers the risk of tidal flooding to be minimal as the site is protected by the Cardiff Bay Barrage.
+NRW has no adverse comments. - 6.3 Wales and West utilities has submitted a plan of their pipelines which is not below the proposed building. - 6.4 South Wales Police have no objection to the proposal but would ask that following issues are considered, - Any new ground floor windows to meet PAS24 2016 standards reason to prevent burglary and theft. - Any extended car parking areas are well lit reason to prevent crime and enhance personal safety. - Any CCTV system is expanded to cover any new building reason to prevent crime.